oktadev/id-assertion-authz-node-example/README.md

 > **How to retrieve these values:**
 >
-> - These values are provided by your Identity Provider (IdP) when you register your application.
+> - These values are provided by your Identity Provider (IdP) when you register your OIDC application.
 > - Typically, you can find them in your IdP's admin console or developer portal under the application/client settings.
 > - For example, in Okta, Azure AD, Auth0, or similar providers, look for the "Issuer URL" and "Client ID" fields.
 > - If unsure, consult your IdP documentation or administrator for guidance.